 Irumafimpa-Kora is an advanced property and current Resources are described in Section 14 of this report.
-Figure 10Error!
-Reference source not found. shows the location of the prospects described below in relation to property boundaries.
+Figure 10 shows the location of the prospects described below in relation to property boundaries.

-6.1 ML150 (IRUMAFIMPA, KORA, JUDD AND KAREMPE)
+6.3 ML150 (IRUMAFIMPA, KORA, JUDD AND KAREMPE)

-6.1.1 Kora and Irumafipa
+6.3.1 Kora and Irumafimpa